Keitudimps/AI-for-everyone/README.md

 **Data is information that can be collected, stored, and used to learn or make decisions.**

 Deep Learning is special kind of machine learning good for things like speech and image recognition.
+# Data Science
+The process of using data to learn and solve problems.
+**How it works:**
+1. Collect data.
+2. Analyza data.
+3. Suggest hypotheses (Make smart guesses/ pridictions)

 # Reference
 [AI for everyone](https://www.coursera.org/programs/advanced-digital-skills-5a-cpt-july2025-fs5qr/learn/ai-for-everyone?source=search)